jpadkins/rldisplay/README.md

 management/rendering library I used, I'd eventually end up abstracting things out into a similar API.
 I decided to standardize that API, so that in the future I can cut down on boilerplate code.
-And by using C99, it should be easy to create bindings down the road for other languages.
+And by using C99, it should be easy to create bindings down the road for other languages such as nim or crystal.

 For the initial implementation I went with CSFML because I wanted to get something up and running quickly.
 After I work with the API a bit and